Midwestern University

-Midwestern University (MWU) is a private graduate school with campuses in Downers Grove, Illinois and Glendale, Arizona.
-As of the 2022–23 academic year, a total of 2,758 students were enrolled at the Downers Grove campus and 3,782 were enrolled at the Glendale campus.
+Midwestern University (MWU) is a private graduate university specializing in the health sciences, with campuses in Downers Grove, Illinois, and Glendale, Arizona.
+During the 2025–26 academic year, the university enrolled 6,401 students, including 2,594 at the Downers Grove campus and 3,807 at the Glendale campus.

-Founded in 1900 as the American College of Osteopathic Medicine and Surgery, the Chicago College of Osteopathic Medicine is the fourth-oldest medical school currently active in Illinois.
-Over the years, the university expanded, adding additional degrees and programs; in 1993, the school united these programs under the name Midwestern University.
-In 1995, the school opened a campus in Glendale, Arizona, becoming the second and largest medical school to teach students in the state.
-The university is accredited by the Higher Learning Commission and the medical schools are also accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.
+Founded in 1900 as the American College of Osteopathic Medicine and Surgery, the university's founding college is now the Chicago College of Osteopathic Medicine (CCOM), the fourth-oldest active medical school in Illinois.
+The institution expanded to include other health-professions programs, which were united under the name Midwestern University in 1993.
+The university established its Glendale campus in 1995.
+Its two osteopathic medical schools are CCOM in Illinois and the Arizona College of Osteopathic Medicine (AZCOM) in Arizona.

+Midwestern University is institutionally accredited by the Higher Learning Commission.
+CCOM and AZCOM are accredited by the Commission on Osteopathic College Accreditation.